Dec 01, 2013 in Taiwan 2013

 I had 12 hours between flights in the Netherlands.
 It was still dark when we landed at Schiphol at 7am, so I hung around in the airport until it was daylight and then got a train into Amsterdam.

-I always like getting out into a city for a few hours between flights.
-It always feels a tiny bit risky, leaving your bags behind somewhere in the bowels of the airport, and trusting that you can get back in time for the next flight.
-And I always have the temptation of leaving everything behind, ditching my luggage and my plans and starting a new life as a permanent traveller.
+I like getting out into a city for a few hours between flights.
+It feels a bit risky, leaving your bags behind somewhere in the bowels of the airport, and trusting that you can get back in time for the next flight.
+And I always have the temptation of leaving everything behind anyway, ditching my luggage and my plans and starting a new life as a permanent traveller.

 But I just went to Amsterdam.
 It was a cold grey December Sunday and everything was quiet at first, but later on the town centre filled up with Christmas shoppers.
 I wandered randomly, stopping for lots of coffees.
 At some point I passed a monument to the murdered Jews of the city.
 I thought back to the fake guns of Wai’an, 6,000 miles away, and thought about the unbelievably horrific scale of the second world war.